grafana/loki/tools/lambda-promtail/cloudwatch-events/README.md

-# lambda-promtail
+# lambda-promtail for AWS Cloudwatch (CloudBridge) events

-This is a sample template for lambda-promtail - Below is a brief explanation of what we have generated for you:
+This is a sample template for lambda-promtail for AWS CloudWatch (CloudBridge)  events - Below is a brief explanation of what we have generated for you:

 ```bash
 .